textninja/first-notion-integration/README.md

 ## What's in the box

-I'm working through a series of progressive challenges:
+I'm working through a series of progressively more difficult challenges:

 - [x] Retrieve page title
 - [ ] Retrieve page content